Tatiana281100/BeanCounters/README.md

-# lab-7
+# Lab 7

-This repository contains the starter files for the Lab 7 assignment.
+## Objective
+Use what you have learned about array methods and creating HTML elements using JavaScript to create lists of bean counters.